Hakesh0/Kioptrix-Level-1/README.md

 - `kioptrix_directory_brute_forcing.md`: Detailed explanation of directory brute-forcing using `dirbuster`.
 - `kioptrix_smb_enum.md`: Detailed explanation of SMB enumeration.
 - `kioptrix_ssh_and_vulns.md`: Instructions for SSH connection and vulnerability research.
+- `kioptrix_nessus_scan.md`: Instructions for installing and using Nessus for vulnerability scanning.
+- `kioptrix_exploitation.md`: Instructions for exploiting the Kioptrix machine to gain root access using Metasploit.